+[AU: One of my editors has noted some misspellings in Figure 1-2.
+Can you please revise and resubmit this figure with your author review?
+Thanks, Kevin (PJE)]

+AR: That is actually kind of funny because I’m making the point how ugly it is.
+That plot is the default output from a built-in function in the language we’re using.
+We have no ability to change it so I tried to clearly state that it was the automatic output of someone else’s function.

 These graphs are generated as a way to understand certain relationships and attributes of the model.
-They communicate from the data to the analyst and is used visually inspect for anomalies, strength of relationships or other aspects of the data for the purpose of understanding it better.
+They communicate from the data to the analyst and are used to visually inspect for anomalies, strength of relationships, or other aspects of the data for the purpose of understanding it better.
 Very little effort is spent on making these attractive or presentable since they are part of the analysis, not the result.

-The other type of visualization exists to communicate from the analyst to one or more other people and serve to explain the story (or the lack of a story) the analyst uncovered in the data.
+The other type of visualization exists to communicate from the analyst to others and serves to explain the story (or the lack of a story) the analyst uncovered in the data.
 These are typically intended to be attractive and carry a clear message, as it is a communication tool for non-analysts.
-Figure 2-3 (which we will learn how to generate in Chapter 5) is derived from the same data as Figure 2.2 but is intended for a completely different audience.
-Therefore, it is cleaner and we can pull a message for each of the 48 continental states from this one picture.
+Figure 1-3 (which you’ll learn to generate in Chapter 5) is derived from the same data as Figure 1-2 but is intended for a completely different audience.
+Therefore, it is cleaner and you can pull a message for each of the 48 continental states from this one picture.

+Figure 1-3 Visualization for Communicating: Density of ZeroAccess Bot Infections [9781118793725 c01f003.eps]

+AU: We appear to be missing this figure.

 Combining the Skills

-The skills we have listed here are what we want in order to make the analysis run smoother and improve what we can learn from the data while reducing our chances of being misled by the data.
-While we may have portrayed these skills as being in a single person, that is not a requirement.
-As the data grow and the demands for analysis gets more embedded into the culture, spreading the load among multiple individuals with partial combinations these skills will help lighten the load.
-Moreover, if you are just beginning to build your security data science team, you may be setting yourself up for an impossible task if you try to find even one individual with all of these skills.
-Take the time to talk through each of these points with candidates to ensure there is at least some element of each of the skills we talked through here.
+You need some combination of skills covered in this chapter in order to make the analysis run smoother and improve what you can learn from the data.
+Although we may have portrayed these skills as being of a single person, that is not required.
+As the data grow and the demands for analysis becomes more embedded into the culture, spreading the load among multiple individuals will help lighten the load.
+Moreover, if you are just beginning to build your security data science team, you may be setting yourself up for an impossible task if you try to find even one individual with all these skills.
+Take the time to talk through each of these points with candidates to ensure there is at least some element of each of the skills discussed here.

 Centering on a Question